Resources

 Infrastructure

-What is the story behind the colorful houses in East Greenland?
+What is the story behind the colourful houses in East Greenland?

-The tradition of coloring houses in East Greenland began with the introduction of the first wooden houses.
-Given that East Greenlandic is solely a spoken language, in the initial colonial period, most Greenlanders were not able to read Danish written language, with the colors primarily functioning as practical signage in the established settlements.
+The tradition of colouring houses in East Greenland began with the introduction of the first wooden houses.
+Given that East Greenlandic is solely a spoken language, in the initial colonial period, most Greenlanders were not able to read Danish written language, with the colours primarily functioning as practical signage in the established settlements.
 A red building indicated a store, yellow denoted a hospital, and a blue structure marked the local fish factory.
-While many buildings now use colors for decorative purposes, some still uphold this historic tradition.
+While many buildings now use colours for decorative purposes, some still uphold this historic tradition.

 Red: churches and stores, including the houses where the priest or shop owner lived.
 The most commonly used color.